 - extra flour for rolling

-- Place the flour on a wooden board and make a well.
+- Place the sifted flour on a wooden board and make a well in the center.

 - Add the water and the salt in the center of the well.